jasonyang-ee/STM32-Dockerfile/README.md

 - `5.1`: Add Archlinux image and unified tags under stm32-builder. *OLD IMAGES ARE REMOVED*
 - `5.2`: Add static analysis tool: clang-format clang-tidy, Lizard, cpplint.
 Use in dev container only.
 - `5.3`: Add multiplatform support.
-- `5.4`: Something Something bug fix?
-I don't know.. don't ask..
-- `5.5`: Name change to stm32-builder: ubuntu-latest :alpine-latest :arch-latest.
+- `5.7`: Name change to stm32-builder: ubuntu-latest :alpine-latest :arch-latest.
 Some Bug fix.
-- `Latest`: `5.5`
+- `Latest`: `5.7`

 Recommandation: Use `5.1` for light weight and `5.5` when running on ARM64 platform.